C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 - For an overview of learning goals that can be achieved through creating digital timelines, see  the teaching guide of the Vanderbilt University [Vanderbilt University]( https://cft.vanderbilt.edu/guides-sub-pages/digital-timelines/){:target="_blank"}.

-- For assessing the pros and cons of different tools for creating timelines, [consult this guide](https://docs.google.com/document/d/1uprzcDAFaCgK_1TB-A4QxkUjWIMrkWZOG6kAXQdhdDg/edit){:target="_blank"}.
+- For assessing the pros and cons of different tools for creating timelines, consult this guide [ref](struggling-timeline){:target="_blank"}.

 <!-- briefing-teacher -->